yo0shi/yo0shi/README.md

-Hello, I'm Josias Costa Oliveira! 🙋‍♂️
+Hello, I'm Josias Costa Oliveira! 🙋🏽‍♂️

-I really started studying programming in 2018, but since 2016 me and my great friends have been talking about cybersecurity and IT.
+I really started studying programming in 2018, but since 2016 I and my great friends have been talking about cybersecurity and IT. 📚

-🔽I'm coding and studying some concepts, such as:
+🔻I'm coding and studying some concepts, such as:

-    Propositional Logic
+    ✔️ Propositional Logic

-    Algorithm Analysis
+    ✔️ Algorithm Analysis

-    Data Structures
+    ✔️ Data Structures

-    Web Development (particularly on the back-end)
+    ✔️ Web Development (particularly on the back-end)

-    Network traffic analysis with IP/TCP
+    ✔️ Network analysis of IP/TCP traffic

-🔽Programming Languages:
+🔻Programming Languages:

-    C
+    ✔️ C
-    Python
+    ✔️ Python
-    JS
+    ✔️ JS
-    PHP
+    ✔️ PHP

 And, in 2021, today, I'm playing hackathons and coding marathons, I was at the Recode Pro 2021 hackathon and HackerRank.